tapakkur/online-shop/README.md

 # online-shop
-online shop backend server api
+the backend server apis of online shop

 1.relations:
   the project contains three objects: user ,order and product which have the relationships following here between eachother: